 Section 2.

-PMI® NL Chapter annual membership dues shall be set by the Chapter's Board and communicated to PMI® in accordance with policies and procedures established by PMI®.
+PMI® NL Chapter annual membership dues will be agreed upon between PMI and the PMI® NL Chapter’s Board of Directors and communicated in accordance with policies and procedures established by PMI.

 Section 3.

 The PMI® NL Chapter Board shall establish policies and procedures to govern the management of its finances and shall submit required tax filings to appropriate government authorities.